Florida Homestead Exemption Application Deadline

 However, there is an exception for mobile homes situated on land that is not also owned by the mobile homeowner.

-Vacation homes or investment property are also excluded.
+Vacation homes or investment properties are also excluded.

 Must a homeowner apply each year for the Florida Homestead Exemption?